The Supplemental Nutrition Assistance Program (SNAP) makes healthy food more affordable for people who are on a tight budget.

 If you are an adult age 60+ or if you have a disability at any age, your household generally must meet one of the following two rules:

 Your net income is your total income before taxes minus any allowable deductions.
 Assets are countable resources like cash, money in a bank account, and some vehicles.
-For 2022 (counted as October 1, 2021–September 30, 2022), a 2-member household with a net monthly income of $1,452 (100% of the federal poverty level) might qualify for SNAP.
+For 2024 (counted as October 1, 2023–September 30, 2024), a two-person household with a net monthly income of $1,644 (100% of the federal poverty level) might qualify for SNAP.
+A four-person household with a net income of $2,500 may also qualify.

 How can BenefitsCheckUp help me?

-The website you're currently visiting is a free, private tool can help you learn more about SNAP and if you're eligible, can give you more information on how to apply through your state's online SNAP application.
+The website you're currently visiting is a free, private tool can help you learn more about SNAP.
+If you qualify for benefits, we'll give you more information on how to apply through your state's online SNAP application.

 Whether you are interested in learning more about SNAP for yourself or for a person you help care for, we invite you to take the next step.
-Start by clicking here and then enter your ZIP code.
+Start by clicking here and then enter your ZIP code in the box on the left.

 Sources